-Our assessment of healthy procurement policies includes information about city-specific laws, along with relevant county- and state-level laws passed by May 1, 2019.
+CityHealth's assessment of healthy procurement policies includes information about city-specific laws, along with relevant county- and state-level laws passed by May 1, 2020.

-Measuring big cities' healthy procurement policies
+Measuring healthy procurement policies

-CATEGORY BRONZE SILVER GOLD City has a procurement policy mandating nutrition standards Yes Yes Yes Policy applies to all city contracts Yes More than 75% of food and beverages must meet standards Yes If the policy only applies to vending machines - More than 50% of food and beverages must Yes success: they enter school better prepared and are less likely to repeat a grade.
+CATEGORY BRONZE SILVER GOLD City has a procurement policy mandating nutrition standards Yes Yes Yes Policy applies to all city contracts Yes More than 75% of food and beverages must meet standards Yes If the policy only applies to vending machines - More than 50% of food and beverages must meet standards Yes readiness and success; they enter school better prepared and are less likely to repeat a grade.
 Long-term benefits include higher high-school graduation rates, lower rates of crime and teen pregnancy, higher lifetime earnings, and better health outcomes.

-High-Quality, Accessible Pre-Kindergarten
+High-Quality, Accessible Pre-K

 Done right, all children benefit from early childhood education, regardless of family income or zip code.
-High-quality Pre-K improves children's school readiness and
+High-quality, accessible pre-K improves children's school

-CityHealth's assessment of Pre-K quality is based on the National Institute of Early Education Research's 10 research-based quality standard benchmarks, along with an assessment of the level of enrollment in all of the city's local and state-funded Pre-K programs.
+CityHealth's assessment of high-quality, accessible pre-K is based on the National Institute of Early Education Research's 10 research-based quality standard benchmarks, along with an assessment of the level of enrollment in all of the city's local and state-funded pre-K programs.
 These benchmarks are consistent with what research suggests as minimums for highly effective programs.
-Data are based on assessments as of September 30, 2019.
+Data are based on assessments as of September 30, 2020.

-Measuring big cities' high-quality, accessible Pre-K programs
+Measuring high-quality, accessible Pre-K programs